- Good with Dogs

 Adoption Pending.
 You can see more of these beautiful dogs by clicking on Rescue Dogs.

 Penny is a beautiful young Great Pyrenees looking for her furever home!
 Penny spends most of her day hanging out with her foster siblings who she adores, so she will absolutely love to go to a home with at least one or two other dogs to keep her company.
 Penny plays rough, so she will need a playmate who can keep up.
 She is an absolute sweetheart who is great with other dogs and people of all shapes and sizes.
-She loves to cuddle with her people, and get all the pets :) She does chase cats, but it may be for fun, so may do ok with dog-savvy cats.
+She loves to cuddle with her people, and get all the pets :) She does chase cats, so a cat-free home for her.
 As she is still a pup, she is working on house training, basic commands, and learning what she can and cannot chew on.
 Penny has found her voice and has a big bark, so anyone who adopts her needs to be okay with her talking a lot!
 Overall, Penny is an amazing dog and whoever adopts her will be very lucky.

 NGPR Pooch Profile

 Age: 8 mos old as of Jan 2023

 Color: White fluffy coat with a hint of beige on her ears